hlascelles/karina_personal_website/_posts/misc/2021-10-06-working-with-me.md

     So please don't hesitate to prepend an email subject or a Signal message with the word URGENT if a prompt reply will make a difference to you.
     I'll do the same, if you don't mind.

-    Way too often I reply to an email that starts with the words "sorry for the late reply" and then i start my reply with exactly the same words.
+    Way too often I reply to an email that starts with the words "sorry for the late reply" and then I start my reply with exactly the same words.
     Let’s just drop that and save ourselves some keystrokes.
     I typically take a 48 hour break over Saturday and Sunday to keep my sanity, during that time I have no meetings and I don’t reply to most messages.
     If we are working towards a specific deadline though, I can work non-stop for as many days as necessary.